Language selection

 • (ii) ensure compliance with a requirement of the country of final destination or any country of transit or transhipment, or

-• (iii) ensure compliance with the Act and these Regulations, including reducing the risk of a Class B precursor being diverted to an illicit market or use.
+• (iii) ensure compliance with the Act and these Regulations, including by reducing the risk of a Class B precursor being diverted to an illicit market or use.

 • (2) A Class B export permit is valid until the earliest of